ibm-cloud-docs/dns-svcs/faq.md

 {: #disabled-custom-resolver-charge}
 {: faq}

-When you disable a custom resolver or a custom resolver location, the underlying appliance is still provisioned and subject to billing.
+When you disable a custom resolver or a custom resolver location, the underlying appliance is still provisioned and subjected to billing.
 To prevent unwanted charges, delete the custom resolver and custom resolver locations.

 ### How do I upgrade my plan from free to standard?
 {: #upgrade-plan-free-standard}